Computability Theory, Nonstandard Analysis, and their connections: Background: internal set theory and Reverse Mathematics

-Furthermore, RM is inspired by constructive mathematics, in particular the latter's \emph{Brouwerian counterexamples} (See \cite{mandje2} for the latter).
-However, in contrast to practice of adding `extra data' to obtain constructive theorems, RM studies mathematical theorems `as they stand', according to Simpson (\cite{simpson2}*{I.8.9}).
-However, the logical framework for RM is \emph{second-order arithmetic}, i.e.\ only natural numbers and sets thereof are available.
-For this reason higher-order objects such as continuous real functions and topologies are not available directly, and are represented by so-called \emph{codes} (See e.g.\ \cite{simpson2}*{II.6.1} and \cite{mummy}), while \emph{discontinuous} functions are not available \emph{tout court}.
-Kohlenbach shows in \cite{kohlenbach4}*{\S4} that the use of codes to represent continuous functions in RM entails a \emph{slight} constructive enrichment, namely a modulus of pointwise continuity.
-He has also introduced \emph{higher-order} RM in which discontinuous functions \emph{are} present (See \cite{kohlenbach2}*{\S2} and Definition \ref{rebs})
+Now, the logical framework for RM is \emph{second-order arithmetic}, i.e.\ only natural numbers and sets thereof are available.
+For this reason higher-order objects such as $\R\di \R$-functions and topologies are not available directly.
+For instance, continuous functions are represented in RM by so-called \emph{codes} (see e.g.\ \cite{simpson2}*{II.6.1} and \cite{mummy}), while \emph{discontinuous} functions are represented by sequences of such codes (\cite{simpson2}*{X.1}).
+Kohlenbach shows in \cite{kohlenbach4}*{\S4} that the use of codes to represent continuous functions does not affect the RM of $\WKL_{0}$.
+He has also introduced \emph{higher-order} RM in which discontinuous functions \emph{are} present (see \cite{kohlenbach2}*{\S2} and Definition \ref{rebs}).
+The authors show in \cite{dagsamVI} that the use of codes in measure theory does have a major impact on the logical strength of basic convergence theorems, and hence RM.